ThisuriWarnasooriya/Lab1/README.md

 1. Create a function as a variable (function expression) that prints ‘Hello World’ to console and another function which accepts a variable.
 The argument passed to the second function should be executed as a function inside the body.
 Call the second function passing the first function as the argument.
 Check the output.
+2. Use curly brackets to create JSON like JavaScript object and add properties and functions to the object.